 Some of the world’s most significant problems, such as the projected need to generate 4 Quadrillion BTUs of new energy by 2020, will require breakthrough innovation to address.
 Should we expect to tackle these problems and get it right the first time?
 If not, how can we encourage learning from failure as opposed to burying it?

-Last week marked the conclusion of the fall 2013 Startup Secrets series – a series that was born out of trying to help entrepreneurs learn from the mistakes I made as an entrepreneur.
-And as I reflect on the series, the theme of converting failures into learning experiences is one entrepreneurs really need to take seriously.
+Last week marked the conclusion of the Fall 2013 Startup Secrets series – a series that was born out of trying to help entrepreneurs learn from the mistakes I made as an entrepreneur.
+As I reflect on the series, the theme of converting failures into learning experiences is one entrepreneurs really need to take seriously.